Dr. Celia Ann Evans

 I continue to work in science education since my Post-doc at UNH.
 A real highlight for me was a 3 month teaching/research Fulbright scholarship in the Altai Republic in the Russian Federation.
 I worked with students at Gorno-Altaisk State University and worked with a Russian colleague to conduct research on rural elementary school students’ cultural relationship to place.
 Our research examined the relative strengths of formal (school) and informal (family, community, and media) factors that influence their attachment to place and ecological literacy in the Altai and in the Adirondacks.

 Lately, along with teaching and research I have been publishing magazine and newspaper essays about my science and education research interests and passions.
 Article examples can be found here and here.
 I am also a singer/songwriter in the folk genre.
-I’ve released four albums of original acoustic folk and am working on a fifth.
+I’ve released five albums of original acoustic folk and am working on a sixth.

 Post-Doctorate Research Associate in Science Education, University of New Hampshire